-Generally, veterinary degrees from veterinary schools fully accredited by the American Veterinary Medical Association (AVMA) or the Australasian Veterinary Boards Council (AVBC) are acceptable qualifications for obtaining a veterinary licence in Singapore.
-These degrees may be issued by the United Kingdom, Australia, New Zealand, and AVMA-accredited veterinary schools in the US.
+Generally, veterinary degrees from veterinary schools fully accredited by the American Veterinary Medical Association (AVMA), the Royal College of Veterinary Surgeons (RCVS) or the Australasian Veterinary Boards Council (AVBC) are acceptable qualifications for obtaining a veterinary licence in Singapore.
+These degrees may be issued by the United Kingdom, Australia, New Zealand, and AVMA-accredited veterinary schools.

 - RCVS Statutory Examination for Membership.

 - North American Veterinary Licensing Examination (NAVLE) through the Education Commission for Foreign Veterinary Graduates (ECFVG) Certification.